nakednous/proscene3_design/source.md

 N:

-* target audience: I/O & Machine learning developers
+* ... machine learning developers
-* can easily be plugged into any third-party visual computing application
+* ... can easily be plugged into any third-party visual computing application
-* mult-lang: java + android + js (via google web toolkit transpiler)
+* ... java + android + js (but also 3rd party python and ruby ports are known to as)
-* ranging simple to very complex setups, even allowing concurrency of input events on application objects
+* ... ranging simple to very complex setups, even allowing concurrency of input events on application objects
-* such as when adding new hardware and/or application user-defined callback routines
+* ... such as when adding new hardware and/or user-defined actions

 H: